Requiem (TV series): Production

-The series was filmed primarily in Wales.
+Requiem comprises six parts, written and created by Kris Mrksa and directed by Mahalia Belo.
+It is a co-production between New Pictures (whose previous credits include The Missing) for the BBC and Netflix.
+Production was supported by funding from the Welsh Government.

+Filming started in March 2017, and was filmed primarily in Wales.
+Filming took place in Wales from June 2017.
+Location filming took place at Cefn Tilla Court in Usk, Newport, Wales and Dolgellau.
 St David's Hall in Cardiff stood in for a London venue, while other scenes in the fictional town of Penllynith were filmed in Newport and Dolgellau.
 Cefntilla Court in Monmouthshire was used as the country house where Matilda stays.

+Broadcast

+Requiem was first broadcast on BBC One on 2 February 2018, with all six episodes being released via BBC iPlayer on the same day.